 Artificial Intelligence for Keyword Optimization

-Jobiak’s advanced Artificial Intelligence powered machine learning tools are designed specifically for job postings, scouring millions of job descriptions to ensure a high degree of accuracy.
+Jobiak’s advanced Artificial Intelligence powered machine learning tools are designed specifically for job postings, scouring millions of job descriptions to ensure a high degree of accuracy in AI recruitment.

 While Jobiak’s Artificial Intelligence patent backed (AI) model may appear to be a simple solution for recruiters, it is composed of 400,000 man-hours of data collection that scoured millions of job descriptions to ensure a high degree of accuracy, and is trained on a daily basis to generate high-performing keywords and make real-time SEO adjustments based on local market demand.

-Seventy-three percent of job-seekers today start their search on Google for Jobs, yet few recruiters are equipped with the sophisticated SEO techniques required to get their job postings to rank high enough in this new and often misunderstood channel.
+Seventy-three percent of job-seekers today start their search on Google for Jobs, yet few recruiters are equipped with the sophisticated SEO techniques required to get their job postings to rank high enough in this new, and often misunderstood, channel of recruiting strategy.